Two-dimensional RMSD projections for reaction path visualization and validation

-The interpretation of the resulting trajectories often ends up oversimplified.
-One dimensional ``profile'' plots commonly show only the final optimized path, either against the image number \footnote{e.g. as found in ASE \cite{larsenAtomicSimulationEnvironment2017}}, which obscures any distance measure between the images.
-An improvement to this involves the cubic Hermite interpolation \cite{henkelmanClimbingImageNudged2000} involving the forces relative to the ``reaction coordinate,'' defined by the piece-wise sum of the Euclidiean distances between intermediate images.
+Beyond convergence difficulties and the sensitivity to initial points, the resulting path histories are best studied through the ``eye-ball norm'', wherein manual inspection of the final path, along with a normal mode analysis for the saddle point estimate are considered sufficient.
+In turn, this means the most common visual plots are one dimensional ``profile'' plots.
+These may show only the final optimized path, against the image number \footnote{e.g. as found in ASE \cite{larsenAtomicSimulationEnvironment2017}}, which obscures any distance measure between the images.
+Alternatively, a well-known improvement to this involves the cubic Hermite interpolation \cite{henkelmanClimbingImageNudged2000} involving the forces relative to the ``reaction coordinate,'' defined by the piece-wise sum of the Euclidean distances between intermediate images.
 The reaction coordinate \(s_i = \sum_{j=1}^{i} \| \mathbf{R}_j - \mathbf{R}_{j-1} \|_2\) depends entirely on the specific path geometry and optimization history.
 This scalar measure lacks a unique definition and collapses global geometric information onto a single, arbitrary axis.
-This dimensional reduction precludes rigorous comparison between trajectories generated by differing algorithms—such as NEB versus Frozen String methods—or even identical algorithms with varying parameters.
-Furthermore, the one-dimensional projection frequently masks the distinction between numerical instability and physical relaxation into alternative basins, creating ambiguity in the validation of stationary points which costs researchers often days of calculations to clarify.
+This dimensional reduction precludes rigorous comparison between trajectories generated by differing algorithms, such as NEB versus Frozen String methods \cite{marksIncorporationInternalCoordinates2025}, or even identical algorithms with varying parameters.
+The one-dimensional projection frequently masks the distinction between numerical instability and physical relaxation into alternative basins.
+The resulting ambiguity in stationary point validation costs researchers days of calculations to clarify.